Lythrilla/NeedyClash/CONTRIBUTING.md

 # CONTRIBUTING

-Thank you for your interest in contributing to Clash Verge Rev!
+Thank you for your interest in contributing to NeedyClash!
 This document provides guidelines and instructions to help you set up your development environment and start contributing.

+**Note**: NeedyClash is a secondary development version based on [Clash Verge Rev](https://github.com/clash-verge-rev/clash-verge-rev).

 ## Development Setup